tarantool/doc/doc/1.7/dev_guide/reference_capi/coio.rst

     :return: 0 - timeout
     :return: >0 - returned events.
 Combination of ``TNT_IO_READ | TNT_IO_WRITE`` bit flags.

+..  _c_api-coio-coio_call:

 .. c:function:: ssize_t coio_call(ssize_t (*func)(va_list), ...)

     Create new eio task with specified function and arguments.
 Yield and wait until the task is complete or a timeout occurs.
+    This function may use the :ref:`worker_pool_threads <cfg_basic-worker_pool_threads>` configuration parameter.

+    To avoid double error checking, this function does not throw exceptions.
-    This function doesn't throw exceptions to avoid double error checking: in most cases it's also necessary to check the return value of the called function and perform necessary actions.
+    In most cases it is also necessary to check the return value of the called function and perform necessary actions.
 If func sets errno, the errno is preserved across the call.